mainmatter/mainmatter.com/_posts/2021-07-08-effective-infrastructure-for-efficient-development-workflows.md

 - Changes can be released to production fast without the need to wait for a release date to arrive or enough other changes to have accumulated to _"justify"_ a release.
-- There's never any uncertainty about what branch to branch a feature branch off of, where to merge something into, what branch to rebase on what other branch etc.
+- There's never any uncertainty about what base branch to branch off from, where to merge something into, what branch to rebase on what base etc.

 ![Single `main` branch workflow](/assets/images/posts/2021-07-08-effective-infrastructure-for-efficient-development-workflows/workflow.png#@800-1600)